jgoizueta/flt/README.txt

 = Roadmap

+* Version 0.2.0: First released version of the new flt gem.
 * Version 0.3.0: Implement the missing GDA functions: rotate, shift, trim, and, or, xor, invert, max, min, maxmag, minmag, comparetotal, comparetotmag